seanpwolf/AutoSplitters/DarkSoulsASL/README.md

 ## Features

-* Automatically start the timer when beginning a new run (when the character's position is the initial spawn in the Asylum)
+* Automatically start the timer when the character's position is the initial spawn in the Asylum (normally shortly after skipping the lore intro cutscene)
-* Automatically reset the timer when beginning a new run (like the auto start condition) or when entering the new character creation screen
+* Automatically reset the timer when entering the new character creation screen
-* Automatically split on boss/event flags being set (like defeating a boss or turning Anor Londo dark) - with appropriate split timings for each boss/event (such as on the next load screen or upon exiting the boss area)
+* Automatically split on event flags being set (like defeating a boss or turning Anor Londo dark) and a few other conditions with appropriate split timings for each (such as on the next load screen or upon exiting the boss area)

-Note: these features are user configurable - many auto start/split/reset conditions can be individually turned on or off if desired
+Note: these auto split conditions can be individually turned on or off if desired

 ## Install & Usage